 § 30309.
-Use of abandoned and underutilized buildings, grounds, and facilities sider whether those requirements could be met by the use of one of the following:
+Use of abandoned and underutilized buildings, grounds, and facilities

 (a) DEFINITION OF DEPRESSED COMMUNITIES.-In this section, the term "depressed communities" means rural and urban communities that are relatively depressed, in terms of age of housing, extent of poverty, growth of per capita income, extent of unemployment, job lag, or surplus labor.